dret/webconcepts/concepts/media-type/application/activity+json.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/activity+json"
 title:         "Media Type: application/activity+json"
+concept-name:  Media Type
+concept-value: application/activity+json
 description: "In the most basic sense, an \"activity\" is a semantic description of a potential or completed action.
 In the former case, the activity expresses what can or might be done with a particular object, while in the latter case, it expresses what has already been done.
 It is the goal of this specification to provide a JSON-based syntax that is sufficient to express metadata about activities in a rich, human-friendly, machine-processable and extensible manner.
 This may include constructing natural-language descriptions or visual representations about the activity, associating actionable information with various types of objects, communicating or recording activity logs, or delegation of potential actions to other applications."
 ---